Updated: Oct 8

-Spongano is a lovely sleepy town.
+Spongano is a deceptively quiet town.
+Hidden in the houses is an interesting community of locals and expats there for better weather and an escape from the more urban places....of Europe.
 We were looking for a house with a garden which was laid out on one floor.
 We found it in this 120 year old home in the town, about 2 blocks from Piazza Vittoria.

 As soon as Candy had gone back and closed on the house, she returned to it with Marcello and a workman to see if there were any original tiles left below the 70's newer ones.
 Sadly, there were none.